True and False Righteousness

 3:8 More than that, I now regard all things as liabilities compared to the far greater value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things—indeed, I regard them as dung!—that I may gain Christ, 3:9 and be found in him, not because I have my own righteousness derived from the law, but because I have the righteousness that comes by way of Christ’s faithfulness—a righteousness from God that is in fact based on Christ’s faithfulness.

-I consider them rubbish – The word can mean ‘excrement’ or ‘refuse’ – the kind that is thrown out for dogs to forage through.
+I regard them as dung! – Sometimes translated ‘rubbish’ (NIV).
+The word can mean ‘excrement’ or ‘refuse’ – the kind that is thrown out for dogs to forage through.
 There may, therefore, be a reference back to v2: the things that count for nothing with Paul are highly prized by the Judaizers.

 ‘When Paul says he counts the things he lost rubbish, or dung (KJV), he means not merely that he does not think of them as having any value, but also that he does not live with them constantly in his mind: what normal person spends his time nostalgically dreaming of manure?
 Yet this, in effect, is what many of us do.
 It shows how little we have in the way of true knowledge of God.’
 (Packer, Knowing God)